 Using a solicitor to write your will

-A solicitor should write you a watertight will that does exactly what you want it to.
-It’s the most expensive option but will give you most peace of mind.
+A solicitor can write you a bespoke will that does exactly what you want it to.
+It can be an expensive option but can give you most peace of mind.

 You should definitely consider a solicitor if: